 We finally have a Just Cause 4 release date, and it’s about time, too.
 We’re sorely missing tearing dictatorships apart with an unbreakable grapple hook and only a new Just Cause game can scratch that itch.
-It was no secret that Just Cause dev Avalanche Studios has been busy working on a big new title, the wait for a fourth entry to the high-octane series has been agonising.
+Ever since it emerged that Just Cause dev Avalanche Studios had been busy working on a big new title, the wait for a fourth entry to the high-octane series has been agonising.

 Just Cause 4 release date

 The Just Cause 4 release date is December 4.
-The release date was announced at Microsoft's E3 conference 2018, and confirms that Rico Rodriguez will return later this year.
+The release date was announced at Microsoft’s E3 conference in 2018, and confirms that Rico Rodriguez will return later this year.